YXGuan/disinfection_robot/README.md

 - Community engagement based engineering --> intensively focus on product and service
 - Open source & open hardware --> a platform for anyone to learn about robotics and connect with people
 - Be open to new ideas and critiques
-- Design principle, simple (does advance technology like AI really neccessary?), feasible
+- Design principle, simple , feasible